amithjkamath/tara/docs/fundamentalAI/fundamentalAI.md

 # 2: Fundamentals of Artificial Intelligence through Deep Learning

+## How to Use This Guide

+This guide is designed for clinicians, researchers, and students interested in the fundamentals of deep learning, with a focus on applications in radiation oncology.
+Each section builds on the previous, starting from traditional machine learning and progressing to advanced deep learning architectures.

 - [2: Fundamentals of Artificial Intelligence through Deep Learning](#2-fundamentals-of-artificial-intelligence-through-deep-learning)
   - [How to Use This Guide](#how-to-use-this-guide)
   - [The Perceptron Model](#the-perceptron-model)